darnellhernandez/COMP3040A2/README.md

 ## INTENDED AUDIENCE

 The instructions below are a helpful guide to how to host your resume through GitHub Pages.
-A user with little to no background with Markdown, Git, and Jekyll can follow these instructions to host their resume.
+A user no background with Markdown and Jekyll and little background to Git can follow these instructions to host their resume.

 ## PREREQUISITES

-Prerequisite to using this are having a complete resume.
+Prerequisite to using this is having a complete resume.

 ## INSTRUCTIONS